AArnott/Nerdbank.MessagePack/docfx/docs/custom-converters.md

 #### Cancellation handling

-A custom converter should honor the @System.Threading.CancellationToken passed to it.
+A custom converter should honor the @Nerdbank.MessagePack.SerializationContext.CancellationToken?displayProperty=nameWithType.
-This is mostly automatic because @Nerdbank.MessagePack.SerializationContext.DepthStep*?displayProperty=nameWithType will throw @System.OperationCanceledException if the token is canceled, and most converters should already be calling @Nerdbank.MessagePack.SerializationContext.DepthStep.
+This is mostly automatic because most converters should already be calling @Nerdbank.MessagePack.SerializationContext.DepthStep?displayProperty=nameWithType, which will throw @System.OperationCanceledException if the token is canceled.

 For particularly expensive converters, it may be beneficial to check the token periodically through the conversion process.
-For typical synchronous converters, this means checking @Nerdbank.MessagePack.SerializationContext.CancellationToken?displayProperty=nameWithType before performing any significant work and periodically thereafter.
-Async converters can check the token at this same location or more simply use the token passed explicitly as a parameter.
-Async converters should always propagate the token to any async methods they call.

 #### Memory pressure